Luma-Programming-Language/Luma/docs/README.md

 - Renders rotating 3D cubes
 - Uses sine/cosine lookup tables for performance
-- Manages memory safely with `defer`
+- Uses `defer` and ownership annotations for correct memory cleanup
 - Compiles in **51ms** to a **24KB** binary

 ---